ucla-labx/deeplearningbook-notes/Ch6-Feedforward-Neural-Networks.md

 # Chapter 6: Deep Feedforward Networks

 #### Introduction
 - Deep feedforward neural nets are also known as multilayer perceptrons
 - Goal is to approximate a function $f*(x)$ by learning a mapping $y = f(x; \theta)$ where $\theta$ are the paramters to be learned by the model
-- compose togethere many different functions, which can be represented by a DAG
+- compose together many different functions, which can be represented by a DAG
 - the final output of the model is called the **output layer**, while the intermediary layers are called **hidden layers**.